rachakondanarendra/BlogApplication/README.md

 ## Installation and Run

-**Click on BlogCorner.war above, then click on download option which is there right side, then 'BlogCorner.war' file will be downloaded**
+**Click on 'BlogCorner.war' file above, then click on download option which is there right side, then 'BlogCorner.war' file will be downloaded**

 **Create a database `blog` in MySQL**
 **And Create these two tables in that database**